2009 Malaysian Grand Prix: Race

 By lap 19, rain had started to fall and most of the drivers pitted for wet tyres.
 However, at this stage there was no standing water on the track, and so the wet tyres started to wear out very quickly.
 Timo Glock had been using intermediate tyres which were better suited to the conditions and moved rapidly up to third place.
 The other drivers followed this example and switched to intermediate tyres as well, which the majority of the field stayed on until lap 31 when the downpour finally reached the whole track, and drivers pitted for wet tyres once again.
 The conditions were proven to be so treacherous that Sebastien Buemi and Sebastian Vettel (who was in 8th position) had both spun out into retirement by lap 31 despite them being on the wet tyres right before the race was stopped.

 Due to the torrential rain, the race was stopped on the 33rd lap and the results were taken from the classification at the end of lap 31 (the penultimate fully completed in accordance with sporting regulation 42.8).
 Half-points were subsequently awarded to the top eight.
 The race was the fifth out of six races in Formula One to be abandoned before 75% distance: the others were the 1975 Spanish and Austrian Grands Prix, the 1984 Monaco Grand Prix, the 1991 Australian Grand Prix and the 2021 Belgian Grand Prix.
 Button took his second victory of the season and five points, and it was the first time he had won back to back victories and his third career victory.
 The victory also meant that Brawn GP became the first team since Alfa Romeo in 1950 to win their first two Grands Prix.
 Nick Heidfeld was classified second ahead of Toyota's Timo Glock.
 Heidfeld was the first driver to take a podium position with a KERS-equipped car.

+Some years later, James Vowles (Brawn's head of strategy) revealed that rain water got into the electronics in Button's steering wheel after the race was stopped, and his car would not have been able to continue if the race had restarted.